Main tasks of the ombudswoman

 The individual tasks are as follows:

-• The ombudswoman receives information from informants relating to irregular business practices (compliance breaches) within the company, whereby such informants may be employees of SHS, employees of an SHS-company or third parties (externals).
-Informants can provide the ombudswoman with information free of charge.
+• The ombudswoman receives information from informants relating to irregular business practices (compliance breaches) within the company, whereby such reporters may be employees of SHS, employees of an SHS-company or third parties (externals).
+Reporters can provide the ombudswoman with information free of charge.

 • The ombudswoman will record the information in a transparent and comprehensible way (if necessary, in anonymous form) and will forward such information to SHS – Compliance Governance without any delay.

-• The ombudswoman will be available to receive further information from the informant and will, if necessary, forward additional questions arising from the internal investigations to the informant.
+• The ombudswoman will be available to receive further information from the reporter and will, if necessary, forward additional questions arising from the internal investigations to the reporter.

 • If requested, the ombudswoman will report to the audit committee of the SHS supervisory board.

-• The prohibition of any retaliatory measures against complainants and informants contained in the Business Conduct Guidelines also includes any employees and third parties contacting the ombudswoman.
+• The prohibition of any retaliatory measures against complainants and reporters contained in the Business Conduct Guidelines also includes any employees and third parties contacting the ombudswoman.

 Non-disclosure